alexzorin/authy/README.md

 In Authy, there are two types of secrets:

-- **Tokens**: You sign up to a website, you scan a QR code, and you have TOTP up and running.
+- **Tokens**: You sign up to a website, the website generates a TOTP secret, and you scan it via a QR code (in *any* app, not necessarily Authy).
 You can export that secret to other TOTP apps and the code will match.
-- **Apps**: The website has exported their authentication flow to Authy's proprietary service.
-Authy assigns a different TOTP secret for every device where you install Authy.
-Each device will generate different codes, but they will all work.
-If you deregister any device, its TOTP secret gets revoked.
+- **Apps**: The website has exported their TOTP flow to Authy's proprietary service, which requires you to use the Authy app.
+For sites like Twitch, Authy assigns a unique TOTP secret for every device you use the Authy app on.
+Each device will produce different 7-digit codes, but they will all work.
+If you deregister any device from your Authy account, that device's TOTP secrets will be revoked and its 7-digit codes will no longer work.

 Twitch (and a handful of other sites) are the latter: Authy Apps.

 Now, `authy-export` registers itself as a device on your Authy account.
-Per the explanation above, that means it is assigned a different TOTP secret for any site which is an Authy App, which means it will generate a different code.
-The code will work as long as you don't deregister the `authy-export` device from your Authy account.
+Per the explanation above, that means it is assigned a unique TOTP secret for sites like Twitch, which means it will generate different 7-digit codes to your primary Authy device.
+These codes will work as long as you don't deregister the `authy-export` device from your Authy account.

-This is unfortunate, but the fact is: you cannot delete your Authy account if you want to keep using TOTP-based authentication with Twitch.
-If you do, all the TOTP secrets will be revoked, and you will locked out.
+This is unfortunate, but the fact is: you cannot fully delete your Authy account if you want to keep using TOTP-based authentication with Twitch.
+If you do, all of the TOTP secrets will be revoked, and you will locked out of Twitch.
 It happened to me, and Twitch support chose to not help me out ^_^.

 **Batch support**